 1 Sweetfin

 Helmed by former Top Chef contestant Dakota Weiss, this chef-driven California-cool poke concept is one of the few to offer dedicated vegan signature bowls and protein options a bit more exciting than tofu.
 Those who shy away from decisions should opt for one of the three curated plant-based bowls: Miso Eggplant & Mushroom, Sweet Potato Ponzu Lime, and Shiitake Chili Tofu.
-Of course, BYOB is also an option, just avoid the Kelp Noodle Slaw base (it contains mayo) and consult your server when it comes to the sauces, as many aren’t vegan.
+Of course, building your own bowl is also an option, just avoid the Kelp Noodle Slaw base (it contains mayo) and consult your server when it comes to the sauces, as many aren’t vegan.

 VegNews.PokebrosPoke Bros